Frequently Asked Questions

 -

-Participants enrolled in Option 1 may dispatch combustion resources during an EEA level of EEA 2 or higher if the Governor issues an executive order.
+Participants enrolled in Option 1 may dispatch combustion resources during Option 1 events called in response to an EEA level 2 or higher if the Governor issues an executive order.
 Participants may only dispatch at a lower EEA level (Watch or EEA 1) if explicitly authorized by the Governor’s executive order.
 Participation in the program does not waive any air or operation permit requirements.

 Participants utilizing combustion resources must submit reports to California Air Resources Board (CARB) on the use of their backup generation as a precondition to receiving incentive payments.